Syed Rezaul Karim: Early life and family

-Syed Muhammad Rezaul Karim was born on 1 February 1971 in the village of Char Monai in Barisal, East Pakistan.
-He belonged to a Bengali Muslim family who were the hereditary Pirs of Charmonai, with his great-grandfather, Sayed Amjad Ali, being a descendant of Ali, the fourth Caliph of Islam.
+Rezaul Karim was born on 1 February 1971 in the village of Char Monai in Barisal, East Pakistan.
 His grandfather, Syed Muhammad Ishaq, was the first Pir of Charmonai, and his father, Syed Fazlul Karim, was the second Pir of Charmonai.
-He has 6 brothers and 1 sister.
-Syed Faizul Karim is his younger brother, an influential Islamic scholar and politician in Bangladesh.

 Education

 He started his education from Charmonai Jamia Rashidia Islamia.
 He passed Kamil (post-graduate) from its Alia branch in 1991.
 At the same time, he used to attend classes in its Qawmi branch.
 Then he obtained higher degree in Fiqh and Hadith from Sagardi Islamia Kamil Madrasa, Barisal.
 He studied at Jamia Islamia Darul Uloom Madania for some time.

 Career

 After completing his education, he joined Charmonai Jamia Rashidia Islamia as a teacher of its Alia branch.
 Then he was assistant principals of both the branches (Alia and Qawmi) for long time.
 Currently, he is the main patron of both branches.
-He is also the President of the Bangladesh Quran Education Board and Co-President of Befaqul Madarisil Arabia Bangladesh.
+He is also the President of the Bangladesh Quran Education Board and co-president of Befaqul Madarisil Arabia Bangladesh.

 He served as the chairman of Char Monai Union for two terms from 2003 to 2011.

 After the death of his father on 25 November 2006, he was elected Amir of Islami Andolan Bangladesh and Bangladesh Mujahideen Committee.